-- II.A.3.c) must include at least three years of active participation as a specialist in blood banking/transfusion medicine following completion of all graduate medical education.
-(Core) - II.A.4.
+II.A.3.c)

+II.A.4.
 Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core)
+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+(Core)

-- II.A.4.a) The program director must: - II.A.4.a).(1) be a role model of professionalism; ^(Core)
+II.A.4.a) The program director must:

+II.A.4.a).(1) be a role model of professionalism; (Core)